-During 2015, the Company established a discretionary share award scheme, the LTIP, which enables the Company's Compensation Committee to make grants ("Awards") in the form of rights over ordinary shares, to any Director, Non-Executive Director or employee of the Company.
+The Company's discretionary share award scheme, the LTIP, enables the Company's Compensation Committee to make grants ("Awards") in the form of rights over ordinary shares, to any Director, Non-Executive Director or employee of the Company.
 However, it is the Committee's current intention that Awards be granted only to Directors and senior management, whilst recognizing a separate annual Restricted Stock Award for Non-Executive Directors.